 Instructions

 - Let the mixture boil for about a minute, stirring every few seconds.
-After a minute, slowly add the cream and stir in - it will bubble up and might spit, so be careful.½ cup Heavy Cream
+After a minute, slowly add the cream and stir in - it will bubble up and might spit, so be careful.½ cup (120 ml) Heavy Cream

 - Once the caramel has settled back down after adding the cream, boil for roughly 1 minute.
 Check the color - if you are happy with the color, remove it from the heat and stir in the salt.
 If you'd like it darker, keep boiling for a little longer until you reach the desired color.
-Just be careful not to let it burn!½ teaspoon Salt
+Just be careful not to let it burn!½ teaspoon (½ tsp) Salt

 - Let the caramel cool completely to room temperature before using.

 - Blitz up your graham crackers in a food processor until they are fine crumbs.
-If you don't have a food processor, you can also put them in a plastic bag and bash them with a rolling pin.1 ½ cups Graham Cracker Crumbs
+If you don't have a food processor, you can also put them in a plastic bag and bash them with a rolling pin.1 ½ cups (180 g) Graham Cracker Crumbs

 - Add the brown sugar to the graham cracker crumbs.2 tablespoon Light Brown Sugar